CyberHappenings logo

 Hide ▲

 Microsoft is rolling out passkey support for Microsoft Entra on Windows devices, enabling phishing-resistant passwordless authentication via Windows Hello.
-This feature is opt-in and will be available in public preview from mid-March through late April 2026 for worldwide tenants, with government cloud environments following in mid-April through mid-May.
-The update extends passwordless sign-in to unmanaged Windows devices, addressing a previous security gap.
-The passkeys are device-bound and cryptographically secured, preventing theft via phishing or malware.
-Each Entra account registers its own passkey per device, and multiple accounts can coexist on a single machine.
-However, passkeys cannot be synced across devices, requiring separate registration for each account.
-To enroll in the public preview, IT administrators must enable the Passkeys (FIDO2) authentication method in Entra's Authentication Methods policies, create a passkey profile with the required Windows Hello AAGUIDs, and assign it to the appropriate groups.
+The feature is opt-in and will be available in public preview from mid-March through late April 2026 for worldwide tenants, with government cloud environments following in mid-April through mid-May and general availability expected by mid-June 2026.
+The update extends passwordless sign-in to unmanaged Windows devices—including corporate, personal, and shared devices—addressing a previous security gap where these devices relied on password-based authentication.
+The passkeys are device-bound and cryptographically secured, preventing theft via phishing or malware, and are stored in the Windows Hello container for authentication via face, fingerprint, or PIN.
+Admin controls via Conditional Access and Authentication Methods policies enable IT administrators to manage access across different device ownership scenarios.

 Timeline